silogen/docs/docs/tutorials/low-code-fine-tuning-tutorial.md

   - tutorial
 ---

-# Fine-tune a model with low code
+# Fine-tune a Model with Low Code

 This guide teaches you how to fine-tune a model through AMD AI Workbench user interface without writing any code.
 Follow these steps to complete a fine-tuning job: